depeche-io/oracle-fmw-forms-and-reports/README.md

     docker-compose build

 - You can tag the result image and use it

+## Run the generated image

 - There is also a docker-compose with the Oracle DB configured for testing (DB is required for RCU (Repository Creation Utility) and the RCU will drop and than create the repository on the first run).
+To download the Oracle DB image, you first need to sign in to [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:4:107491460743651:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:9,9,Oracle%20Database%20Enterprise%20Edition,Oracle%20Database%20Enterprise%20Edition,1,0&cs=3sFQ_XbKSEnH85nKYJKhHGfnE4VsqoQKiHXEIh6SrTf7_8F5tTiR-ceAG3Pzrrt6HwYJGD0TSbtqasa-xVJYH0g) and confirm the license.
+Docker login using your credentials later on:

+      docker login container-registry.oracle.com
+      # Otherwise you will get these errors: ERROR: Head https://container-registry.oracle.com/v2/database/enterprise/manifests/19.3.0.0: unauthorized: authentication required

+      # start the database seprately
+      docker-compose start oradb
+      # wait like 15 mins to fully initialize, check status via
+      docker-compose logs -f

+      # if the DB is online, start the Forms and Reports
+      # note - image is constructed to do the necessary setup on the first run and exist afterwars
+      # wait intervals are defined as fixed, BUT sometimes there are not enough, depending on the load of the server
+      # first run takes 7-10 mins
+      docker-compose start formsreports